-- Manual of River Restoration Techniques, River Restoration Centre, 2002 - Model Procedures for the Management of Land Contamination (CLR 11), Environment Agency, 2004 - National Planning Policy Framework - Sounder City The Mayor's Noise Strategy, 2004 - Sustainable Design and Construction SPD - Sustainable Design and Construction SPG, GLA, 2006 - Thames River Basin Management Plan; Environment Agency; 2009
+- Model Procedures for the Management of Land Contamination (CLR 11), Environment Agency, 2004 - National Planning Policy Framework - Sounder City The Mayor's Noise Strategy, 2004 - Sustainable Design and Construction SPD - Sustainable Design and Construction SPG, GLA, 2006 - ➤ Thames River Basin Management Plan; Environment Agency; 2009

-6. Tall buildings
+6. Tall Buildings

-6.1.1 Core Strategy Policy CS5: Protecting and Enhancing Barnet's Character to create high quality places defines what a tall building is in Barnet and the strategic locations where they may be appropriate.
+6.1.1 Core Strategy policy CS5: Protecting and Enhancing Barnet's Character to create high quality places defines what a tall building is in Barnet and the strategic locations where they may be appropriate.
 Policy DM05: Tall Buildings sets out the criteria in addition to other DM policies for assessing proposals for tall buildings.

-Table 6.1: National and London Plan guidance on tall buildings
+Table 6.1 National and London Plan tall buildings guidance

 The National Planning Policy Framework states that "Planning policies and decisions should not attempt to impose architectural styles or particular tastes and they should not stifle innovation, originality or initiative through unsubstantiated requirements to conform to certain development forms or styles.
 It is, however, proper to seek to promote or reinforce local distinctiveness."
-(NPPF: Para 60)
+(NPPF: Paragraph 60)

-London Plan Policy 7.7 sets out the approach to tall buildings in London requiring that appropriate locations are identified in Local Plan's.
+Policy 7.7 in the London Plan sets out the approach to tall buildings in London requiring that appropriate locations are identified in Local Plan's.
 The policy sets out design criteria that tall buildings should comply with.